SwiftERM Hyper-personalisation for ecommerce email marketing

 • Medical device and therapeutics’ Greg Lambrecht (wine access system Coravin)

-• Physics’ Dr Cici Muldoon (VeriVin, which enables wine to be analysed ‘through-barrier’ – that is, without opening the bottle, tackling the challenges of fake and faulty wine).
+• Physics’ Dr Cici Muldoon (VeriVin, which enables the wine to be analysed ‘through-barrier’ – that is, without opening the bottle, tackling the challenges of fake and faulty wine).

 Most of these people are wine outsiders – pioneers and agitators, passionate about wine but seeing it as an advantage that they are not part of the establishment.
 Between them, they have garnered hundreds of millions of investor dollars and venture-capital funding to turbocharge their growth.